The quietest ascent — Kilimanjaro’s northern approach.

-Upon arrival at Kilimanjaro International Airport (JRO), you will be met by a Kilimanjaro Mavens representative and transferred to your hotel in Moshi or Arusha.
-In the afternoon, your lead guide will conduct a comprehensive pre-trek briefing.
-This is a vital session where we discuss the “Pole Pole” philosophy, safety protocols, and perform a thorough gear check.
-If any equipment is missing, we will assist you in renting high-quality gear locally.
-The evening concludes with a welcome dinner, allowing you to meet your fellow climbers and rest before the adventure begins.
+Upon arrival at Kilimanjaro International Airport (JRO), you will be met by a Kilimanjaro Mavens representative and transferred to your hotel in Arusha.
+In the afternoon, your lead guide will conduct a comprehensive pre-trek briefing – a vital session covering the “Pole Pole” philosophy, safety protocols, and a full gear check.
+If anything is missing, we’ll assist you in renting high-quality equipment locally.

 Elevation: 1,997m to 2,635m | Distance: 7km | Time: 3-4 hours